Tasmanian City Council votes

 - New members vote in for the Bicycle Advisory and Tracks and Trails Working Groups and Cycling South: 15 May 2023

 Devonport City Council

-Devonport City Council has a comprehensive bicycle strategy and progress on it is reported to the council each year – in this term all councillors have accepted and supported the yearly bike strategy progress reports.
+Devonport City Council has a comprehensive bicycle strategy and progress on it is reported to the council each year – in the 2018-22 term all councillors accepted and supported the yearly bike strategy progress reports.

 Hobart City Council

-Hobart Council had a Bicycle Committee which was renamed during this term to the Hobart Active Transport Committee, which reports its minutes to the Infrastructure Committee.
+Hobart Council had a Bicycle Committee which was renamed during the 2018-22 term to the Hobart Active Transport Committee, which reports its minutes to the Infrastructure Committee.
 The new 2022-26 council voted to establish a new committee system and so cycling will be covered by the Mobility and Sustainable Infrastructure committees.

 Launceston Council has a Pedestrian and Bicycle Committee that reports its minutes to the council, all minutes were accepted unanimously.
-During this term the committee was disbanded and replaced by the Transport Committee.
+During 2022 the committee was disbanded and replaced by the Transport Committee.

 Become a member